 I decided to post this since it’s kind of in line with “Real Professional Qualities,” my somewhat sarcastic article from Professional Quilter magazine, March 1986 issue.

 That’s why, when I teach, I have a firm rule: I need access to the classroom, in solitude, for at least 30 minutes before the students arrive.
-(Otherwise, I’m likely to blurt all kinds of things… usually extreme and unexpected, if you’re not ready for the panalopy of creative ideas that rush through my mind like high schoolers rushing to class before the “late” bell rings.)
+(Otherwise, I’m likely to blurt all kinds of things… usually extreme and unexpected.
+It can be confusing if you’re not ready for the panalopy of creative ideas that rush through my mind.
+The words can tumble out, sometimes a little scrambled, like high schoolers rushing to class before the “late” bell rings.)

 During my personal pre-class time, I give myself a “pep talk,” and use breathing techniques that would make Dr. Lamaze proud, to relax myself enough to teach.
 With the right mindset – or at least mental distance from “not good enough” self-talk – I can teach a great class with lots of student involvement.